-Negoroji (根来寺) is a temple complex located in the mountains of Wakayama Prefecture.
-Founded in 1131 by the Shingon sect of Japanese Buddhism, it has since changed its affiliation to become the head temple of the minority Shingi Shingon school.
+Negoroji (根来寺) is a temple complex located in the Katsuragi Mountains just north of Wakayama Citye.
+Founded in 1131 by an offshoot of the main Koyasan Shingon sect of Japanese Buddhism, it has since changed its affiliation to become the head temple of the minority Shingi Shingon school.

-Today, the temple features many attractive buildings spread across spacious grounds.
-Approaching from the Iwade Toshokan bus stop, one first arrives at the grand main gate, from where it is a few minutes' walk to the main area.
+Today, only a few clusters of buildings remain, spread across unusually extensive and open grounds rather than the more compact layout of most temples.
+Approaching from the Iwade Toshokan bus stop, one first arrives at the grand main gate, from where it is ten minutes' walk to the main area.
 Just beyond an elegant two-storied gate sits the Komyoden, a hall dedicated to Dainichi Nyorai, and two smaller pavilions tucked away behind a pond.

 Most of the temple's existing buildings were constructed in the early Edo Period (1603-1868) when a major rebuilding effort was carried out, however both the striking Daito and small Daishi-do hall are original, dating to the 15th and 16th centuries respectively.